rundtjan/gardening-app/puutarhasovellus/dokumentaatio/vaatimusmaarittely.md

 the yield is.
 One can also store general information about the spot where the plants are grown.
 ## Users
-There will be normal users ("gardeners") and admin-users.
+There is only one form of users ("gardeners").
 ## UI
-There will be at least 5 user interfaces:
+There are 6 main views:
 - registration
 - login
 - overview of own information
+- view for adding a plantation
-- view for adding or editing information
+- view for editing a plantation
-- admin-view for adding data to dropdown-menus
+- view for choosing which year to view information from
 ## Application functions
 ### Before login
 - the user can register for an account
 - the user can login
-### Functions in production mode at the moment
-- the user can register for an account
+### After login
-- the user can login and see the mainview
+- the user can see the mainview
 - the user can add a new plantation
 - the user can edit a plantation, add info and so forth
-- the user can add yield-date and yield-amount (new week 6)
+- the user can add yield-date and yield-amount
-- the user can choose from which year he/she wants to view plantations (new week 6)
+- the user can choose from which year he/she wants to view plantations
-- the user dan delete a plantation (new week 6)
+- the user dan delete a plantation
-## Further development ideas
+## Further development ideas (not implemented in this version)
 - statistics for general data
 - integrate weather statistics
 - geolocation